fawazsammani/awesome-mlp-mixer/README.md

 # Awesome MLP-based Transformers papers[![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-An up-to-date list of awesome Transformers based fully on MLPs without attention!
+An up-to-date list of Transformers based fully on MLPs without attention!

 #### Why this repo?
 After transformers and fully-based attention mechanism models took over the deep learning world since 2018, it appears that the power does not come from attention, and indeed replacing the feed-forward network in a transformer by attention performs horrible [(~30% top-1 on ImageNet)](https://arxiv.org/pdf/2105.02723.pdf).
 It appears that *Attention is not all we need*.
 After all, we don't need inductive-biased models such as CNNs anymore, and we can lean back on MLPs since (1) we have enough data, (2) We have powerful optimization and regularization techniques.
 As we saw a big hipe on transformers [awesome vision transformer](https://github.com/dk-liang/Awesome-Visual-Transformer) and [BERT-related papers](https://github.com/tomohideshibata/BERT-related-papers), we expect to see a big hipe in fully MLP-based networks *without attention*, and the research focus is now shited to finding efficient ways of mixing tokens without involving attention mechanisms.
 This repository aims at gathering and collecting all these kind of papers.